-This means that \(p[\bar{\delta}]\) represents the probability mass function of \(p(\delta)\) within the bin centered at \(\bar{\delta}\).
-It is computed as the difference between the cumulative density function (CDF) values of \(p(\delta)\) at the boundaries of the bin.
+Thus, \(p[\bar{\delta}]\) represents the probability mass assigned to the quantization bin centered at \(\bar{\delta}\).
+It is computed as the difference between the cumulative distribution function (CDF) values of \(p(\delta)\) evaluated at the bin boundaries.

-After quantization, an appropriate model prior \( p(\delta) \) must be carefully selected to enable efficient entropy coding of the discrete model updates.
-Various distributions can be used to model this prior, such as a Gaussian distribution centered at zero, i.e., \( p(\delta) = \mathcal{N}(\mathbf{0}, \sigma \mathbf{I}) \).
-However, a key limitation of the Gaussian prior is its relatively high coding cost for zero-updates.
-This implies that even when no update is applied, encoding them can still incur a significant bit-rate.
-To address this inefficiency, we adopt a spike-and-slab prior \cite{Ročková02012018}, defined as:
+After quantization, an appropriate model prior \( p(\delta) \) must be selected to enable efficient entropy coding of the discrete model updates.
+Various distributions can be used to model this prior, such as a zero-mean Gaussian, i.e., \( p(\delta) = \mathcal{N}(\mathbf{0}, \sigma \mathbf{I}) \).
+However, a key limitation of a Gaussian prior is its relatively high coding cost for zero updates.
+As a result, even when no effective update is applied, encoding such updates can still incur a non-negligible bit rate.